City Baking Guide

 |---|---|---|

-| Layer Cakes | Rapid rise and center dip | Trim leavening and sugar, then support earlier structure set |
+| Layer Cakes | Rapid rise and center dip | Trim leavening and sugar, then support earlier structure set before the crown outruns the middle |

-| Chocolate Chip Cookies | Over-spread with brittle edges | Increase chill time and apply a slight sugar reduction when needed |
+| Chocolate Chip Cookies | Over-spread with brittle edges | Increase chill time, reduce sugar slightly when needed, and pull earlier before the edge dries out |

-| Sourdough Boules | Overproofed final dough | Tighten bulk/final proof using expansion and dough feel |
+| Sourdough Boules | Overproofed final dough | Tighten bulk and final proof using expansion and dough feel instead of the sea-level schedule |

-| Yeast Rolls | Fast proof and weak oven spring | Shorten proof endpoint and prioritize early oven structure set |
+| Yeast Rolls | Fast proof and weak oven spring | Shorten the proof endpoint and prioritize stronger early oven structure set |

-| Brownies | Dry edges with soft center | Begin center checks earlier and tune bake length in small steps |
+| Brownies | Dry edges with soft center | Begin center checks earlier and tune bake length in small steps so the rim does not overfinish |

-| Banana Bread | Dark crust before center is fully baked | Add slight liquid support and confirm internal doneness before cooling |
+| Banana Bread | Dark crust before center is fully baked | Add slight liquid support and confirm internal doneness before cooling instead of trusting surface color |

 Seasonal South Lake Tahoe Kitchen Notes